q3769/conseq4j/README.md

 naturally the case e.g. when the client is under the management of a messaging provider running a single caller thread.
 Otherwise, if the caller is multi-threading during task submission, then it means the execution order does not matter;
 it is considered "safe" to execute the concurrently-submitted tasks in any order regardless of the sequence keys, which renders the API moot in terms of sequencing.
-The reason is that the conseq4j API - or the JDK for that matter - has no guarantee on how the concurrent submission threads are actually scheduled; by definition, there is no much thing as sequence among concurrently submitted tasks from different threads.
+The reason is that the conseq4j API, or even the JDK for that matter, has no guarantee on how the concurrent submission threads are actually scheduled; by definition, there is no much thing as sequence among concurrently submitted tasks from different threads.

-Once a definitive submission sequence is set up by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.
+Once a definitive submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.
 Whatever way the tasks have been scheduled and submitted, conseq4j guarantees "fair" execution order: Related tasks of the same sequence key are sequentially executed in the same order as submitted - the earliest-submitted task gets executed first;
 meanwhile, unrelated tasks can be executed in parallel.